top of page

 Brief Interventions

-• Develop skills for managing distress
+• Skills development for managing distress

-• 1-2 hour session
+• 1-2 hour sessions

 • Indoors or outdoors